American man first to solo across Antarctica unaided

 Colin O'Brady, of Portland, finished the bone-chilling, 930-mile journey as friends, family and fans tracked the endurance athlete's progress in real time online.

-"I did it!" a tearful O'Brady said on a call to his family gathered in Portland for the holidays, according to his wife, Jenna Besaw.
+But, he added, “this project was more than just about myself, this is about inspiring other people.
+We have 30,000 school kids following along to my nonprofit, and hundreds of thousands if not millions following along on social media and online.”

-"It was an emotional call," she said.
-"He seemed overwhelmed by love and gratitude, and he really wanted to say 'Thank you' to all of us."
+His wife, Jenna Besaw, was gathered with family in Portland for the holidays when the couple spoke after he completed his mission.

-O'Brady was sleeping near the finish line in Antarctica late Wednesday and could not immediately be reached for comment.
+"I did it!" a tearful O'Brady said on a call, according to his wife.

-The 33-year-old O'Brady documented his nearly entirely uphill journey — which he called The Impossible First — on his Instagram page.
+O'Brady, who also has climbed Mount Everest, documented his journey — which he called The Impossible First — on his Instagram page.
 He wrote Wednesday that he covered the last roughly 80 miles in one big, impromptu final push to the finish line that took well over an entire day.

-"While the last 32 hours were some of the most challenging hours of my life, they have quite honestly been some of the best moments I have ever experienced," O'Brady wrote.
+"While the last 32 hours were some of the most challenging hours of my life, they have quite honestly been some of the best moments I have ever experienced," O'Brady wrote on Instagram.

 The day before, he posted that he was "in the zone" and thought he could make it to the end in one go.